Biodun Oyebanji: Politics

-There were speculations of Oyebanji being the favourites of Kayode Fayemi, resulting in inferences of an imposition on the State which led to other aspirants withdrawing from the governorship primaries polls alleging that the "election committee was made up of loyalists of Fayemi".
+There were speculations of Oyebanji being the favourite of Fayemi, resulting in inferences of an imposition on the State which led to other aspirants withdrawing from the governorship primaries polls alleging that the "election committee was made up of loyalists of Fayemi".

 The grievances of the other aspirants were not addressed by the party hierarchy hence, the primary was held, and Oyebanji polled 101,703 votes, unopposed to emerge as the All Progressives Congress governorship flag bearer in the 2022 Ekiti State gubernatorial election.

 On 18 June 2022, Oyebanji was elected governor on the APC platform with a 30% margin over second-place finisher and former Governor Olusegun Oni of the Social Democratic Party.
-He was officially Sworn in as Governor of Ekiti State on October 16, 2022.
+He was officially sworn in as governor of Ekiti State on 16 October 2022.

 Personal life

-Oyebanji is currently married to Prof. (Mrs) Oyebanji, who is an associate professor at the University of Ibadan and also a princess in Ado Ekiti.
+Oyebanji is currently married to Prof. (Mrs) Oyebanji, who is an associate professor at the University of Ibadan and also a princess of Ado Ekiti.